powdr-labs/powdr/README.md

 ### Instruction / Assembly language

-The second layer of this langauge is to define an assembly-like language that helps in defining complex constants.
+The second layer of this language is to define an assembly-like language that helps in defining complex constants.

 A more detailed description of the current plans can be found in [notes_asm.md](notes_asm.md).